 The Human Resources, Academic Personnel Office, Information Technology Services and Financial Services teams are collaborating in delivering R2R to the McGill community.

-The following chart displays the R2R executive team:
+The following chart displays the R2R team structure:

 The Executive Sponsors are: